ur-fault/TMaze/README.md

 1. Clone Github repository or download as zip, then extract it
 2. Go to that folder
-3. Run `cargo build --release` to run
+3. Run `cargo run --release` to run
 4. Alternatively you can only build it with `cargo build --release`
 5. Compiled executable is in the folder `./target/release/`